pyx/hymn/docs/api/reader.rst

 Operations
 ^^^^^^^^^^

-:func:`asks` create a reader with a function, :func:`reader` is an alias of :func:`asks`
+:func:`asks` creates a reader with a function, :func:`reader` is an alias of :func:`asks`

 .. code-block:: clojure